This post is part of my MiniTube series. Check out other related posts if you find this content useful.

 Conclusion

-That’s it on how I’ve configured my MiniTube project to be accessible with TLS and use the crypto web API locally.
-I hope you’ve came out of this with a bit more knowledge on how PKI works and how you can use it.
+That covers how I configured my MiniTube project to be accessible with TLS and use the Web Crypto API locally.
+I hope you gained some knowledge on how PKI works and how to set it up.

-I’ll create a post in the future to explain the content of the certificates and how the TLS protocol itself works.
+I’ll create a future post explaining certificate contents and how the TLS protocol itself works.